 - Refined, high omega 6 oils

 - Excessive alcohol

-- Foods specific to you (food allergies, histamine intolerance, lectin sensitivity, thiol sensitivity, salicylate intolerance, oxalate intolerance… etc)
+- Foods specific to you (food allergies, histamine intolerance, lectin sensitivity, thiol sensitivity, salicylate intolerance, oxalate intolerance… etc.)

-Nutrient deficiencies or imbalances, such an altered omega-6 to omega-3 ratio, and inadequate intake of vitamins and minerals may also tip the scale toward an inflammatory state.
+Nutrient deficiencies or imbalances, such as an altered omega-6 to omega-3 ratio, and inadequate intake of vitamins and minerals may also tip the scale toward an inflammatory state.

 When otherwise healthy foods become inflammatory, it’s because your immune system has become overactive and imbalanced.
 To rebalance the immune system, it’s important to address the microbiome.
 Resistant starch can help restore your microbiome, balance your hormones, and lower your inflammation.

 Lack of sleep has been shown in research to raise levels of inflammatory markers in the body.
 Check out my interview with the sleep doctor, Michael Breus, Ph.D., to learn more about the connection between sleep and inflammation.

 Toxicity from environmental and lifestyle factors can also raise your body’s inflammation.
 The body sees these foreign substances as poisons and sets off an immune response, raising inflammation.
 You can read more about sources of toxicity and how to lower your exposure here, here, and here.

 Smoking counts as another source of toxicity and can also contribute to chronic inflammation.